 SENZL monitors the combined stormwater discharge from the site on an approximately monthly basis.
-Table 2 below shows the results obtained during the 2012-2013 monitoring year.
+Table 2 below shows the results obtained during the 2013-2014 monitoring year.
+All parameters were within/below the limits set by consents 5997-1 and 6269-1, and were consistent with those obtained by the Council.